-(c) The Department of Energy and Environmental Protection, [in consultation with the Public Utilities Regulatory Authority and the Office of Consumer Counsel [,] may, respectively, retain consultants to assist [its] the staff of the department, authority or office by providing expertise in areas in which staff expertise does not currently exist or to supplement staff expertise for any proceeding before or in any negotiation with the Federal Energy Regulatory Commission, the United States Department of Energy, the United States Nuclear Regulatory Commission, the United States Securities and Exchange Commission, the Federal Trade Commission, the Federal Communications Commission or the United States Department of Justice.
-The Public Utilities Regulatory Authority, in consultation with the Office of Consumer Counsel, may retain consultants to assist its staff by providing expertise in areas in which staff expertise does not currently exist or to supplement staff expertise for any proceeding before or in any negotiation with the Federal Communications Commission.]
+(c) The Department of Energy and Environmental Protection, [in consultation with the Public Utilities Regulatory Authority and the Office of Consumer Counsel [,] may, respectively, retain consultants to assist [its] the staff of the department, authority or office by providing expertise in areas in which staff expertise does not currently exist or to supplement staff expertise for any proceeding before or in any negotiation with the Federal Energy Regulatory Commission, the United States Department of Energy, the United States Nuclear Regulatory Commission, the United States Securities and Exchange Commission, the Federal Trade Commission, Communications Commission or the United States Department of Justice.
+[The Public Utilities Regulatory Authority, in consultation with the Office of Consumer Counsel, may retain consultants to assist its staff by providing expertise in areas in which staff expertise does not currently exist or to supplement staff expertise for any proceeding before or in any negotiation with the Federal Communications Commission.]
 All reasonable and proper expenses of any such consultants shall be borne by the public service companies, certified telecommunications providers, holders of a certificate of video franchise authority, electric suppliers or gas registrants affected by the decisions of such proceeding and shall be paid at such times and in such manner as the authority directs, provided such expenses (1) shall be apportioned in proportion to the revenues of each affected entity as reported to the authority pursuant to section 16-49 for the most recent fiscal year, and (2) shall not exceed two and one-half million dollars per calendar year, including any appeals thereof, unless the authority finds good cause for exceeding the limit.
 The authority shall recognize all such expenses as proper business expenses of the affected entities for ratemaking purposes pursuant to section 16-19e, if applicable.

-Sec.
-28. (NEW) (Effective from passage) (a) For the purposes of this section, "electric distribution company" and "regional independent system operator" have the same meanings as provided in section 16-1 of the general statutes, as amended by this act.

-(b) On and after the effective date of this section, no electric distribution company shall own or control transmission facilities, as defined in subdivision (1) or (4) of subsection (a) of section 16-50i of the general statutes and located in the state unless such company participates in the regional independent system operator.

-Sec.
-29. (NEW) (Effective October 1, 2025) (a) As used in this section:

-(1) "Meeting" means any committee, user group, task force or other part of the regional transmission organization in which votes are taken;
+- Sec.
+28. (NEW) (Effective from passage) (a) For the purposes of this section, "electric distribution company" and "regional independent system operator" have the same meanings as provided in section 16-1 of the general statutes, as amended by this act. - (b) On and after the effective date of this section, no electric distribution company shall own or control transmission facilities, as defined in subdivisions (1) or (4) of subsection (a) of section 16-50i of the general statutes and located in the state unless such company participates in the regional independent system operator. - Sec.
+29. (NEW) (Effective October 1, 2025) (a) As used in this section: - 2247 (1) "Meeting" means any committee, user group, task force or other 2248 part of the regional transmission organization in which votes are taken; - (2) "Recorded vote" means a vote that is tabulated, either individually or as part of a sector, for any purpose at a meeting, regardless of (A) whether the vote represents a final position of any person casting the vote, or (B) the decision-making authority of those voting; and - 2253 (3) "Electric distribution company" and "regional independent system 2254 operator" have the same meanings as provided in section 16-1 of the 2255 general statutes, as amended by this act.

-(2) "Recorded vote" means a vote that is tabulated, either individually or as part of a sector, for any purpose at a meeting, regardless of (A) whether the vote represents a final position of any person casting the vote, or (B) the decision-making authority of those voting; and company shall submit to the Public Utilities Regulatory Authority a report on each recorded vote cast by the electric distribution company or, subject to subdivision (2) of this subsection, a corporate affiliate of the electric distribution company located in the state at a meeting of the regional independent system operator during the preceding calendar year.
+(b) (1) On or before February first annually, each electric distribution company shall submit to the Public Utilities Regulatory Authority a report on each recorded vote cast by the electric distribution company or, subject to subdivision (2) of this subsection, a corporate affiliate of the electric distribution company located in the state at a meeting of the regional independent system operator during the preceding calendar year.